MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-101-Fixed-Microwave-Services/subpart-G-24-GHz-Service-Digital-Electronic-Message-Service/section-101.527.md

 ##### § 101.527 Construction requirements for 24 GHz operations. #####

-Link to an amendment published at 82 FR 41549, Sept.
-1, 2017.

 (a) Each licensee must make a showing of “substantial service” within ten years of its license grant.
-A “substantial service” assessment will be made at renewal pursuant to the provisions and procedures set forth in § 1.949 of this chapter.
 “Substantial service” is a service which is sound, favorable, and substantially above a level of mediocre service which just might minimally warrant renewal during its past license term.
+Until January 1, 2023, “substantial service” assessment will be made at renewal pursuant to the provisions and procedures set forth in § 1.949 of this chapter.

-(b) Each licensee must, at a minimum file:
+(b) Until January 1, 2023, each licensee must, at a minimum file:

 (1) A report, maps and other supporting documents describing its current service in terms of geographic coverage and population served to the Commission.
 The report must also contain a description of the licensees' investments in its operations.
 The report must be labeled as an attachment to the renewal application; and